moments

 Atmospheric super-rotation is a phenomenon where a planet’s atmosphere rotates faster than the planet’s rotation.
 This is observed in the atmosphere of Venus, Titan, Jupiter, and Saturn.
 Venus exhibits the most extreme super-rotation, with its atmosphere circling the planet in 4 Earth days, much faster than its planet’s own rotation in 243 earth days.

-Southwest Research Institute Scientists identify incredibly powerful winds in Jupiter’s atmosphere for the first time.
-The team used molecules exhumed by the 1994 impact of comet Shoemaker–Levy 9 to trace winds in excess of 900 miles per hour near Jupiter’s poles.
+Jupiter’s atmosphere reach speeds of around 335 miles per hour (539 km/h) at the equator, with the extreme speeds found within the Great Red Spot exceeding 400 mph (644 km/h).
+Scientists identify incredibly powerful winds in Jupiter’s atmosphere.
+The team used molecules exhumed by the 1994 impact of comet Shoemaker–Levy 9 to trace winds in excess of 900 miles per hour, in the opposite direction near Jupiter’s poles.

 Black holes can spin extremely fast, approaching the theoretical maximum which is 84% of the speed of light.
 Some black holes, like GRS 1915+105, have been observed to rotate over 1,000 times per second, close to the theoretical limit.

-The ionized, rotating cores of black holes transform the momentum of moving charges into dipole moments, a force which increases the momentum of orbiting ions and accretion disk ring currents which transform the momentum of moving charges into moments and sum of moments into a dipole field along the black hole rotation axis, electrically attracting high velocity electron jets and plumes of ionized gas and stardust towards opposite poles.
+The rotating cores of black holes transform the momentum of moving charges into moments and the sum of moments powers accretion disk ring currents, in the direction of rotation, which transform the momentum of moving charges into moments and the sum of moments into a dipole field along the accretion disk rotation axis which electrically attracts ions and electrons to opposite poles of the black hole field.